Daniel-Ian-Robinson/Arduino_Component_Setups/Components.md

 ## Potentiometer

 A knob with physical lower and upper bounds.
-It outputs a value in the range [0, 1023].
+It outputs the knob's position using a value in the range [0, 1023].

 ![Potentiometer Schematic](/Components/potentiometer/Schematic_bb.png)